Coronavirus top 10 myths and facts

 What are Coronaviruses?

-In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
+In humans, many coronaviruses cause respiratory infections ranging from the common cold to serious diseases such as the Middle East Respiratory Syndrome (MERS) and Acute Acute Respiratory Syndrome (SARS).

-The most recently discovered coronavirus causes coronavirus disease COVID-19.
+The recently discovered coronavirus causes coronavirus disease COVID-19.

 What COVID-19 exactly is?